Soup Maker Recipes. Featuring the BEST soup maker recipes to cook in your soup machine, as voted for by our readers at Recipe This.

 But I did it!

-I actually made it to the full 30 days and now it feels so strange to be talking about all the soups that we have made and most importantly it was so nice to get an extra health boost from all these vegetables that we have had.
+I actually made it to the full 30 days back then and now it feels so strange to be talking about all the soups that we have made and most importantly it was so nice to get an extra health boost from all these vegetables that we have had.

 For those of you that struggle to eat your recommended five portions of fruit and vegetables a day, just think of how many you can achieve through extra soup.